 Renting out property without being registered with the council is a criminal offence and you can be served with a Rent Penalty Notice (which prevents you from charging your tenant rent) or fined up to £50,000 if found guilty.
 You are registered if you are entered into the Scottish Landlord Register prepared and maintained by the local council for the purposes of Part 8 of the Antisocial Behaviour etc. (Scotland) Act 2004.

-This will be known as a 'private residential tenancy' and its purpose is to improve security for tenants and provide safeguards for landlords, lenders and investors.
+The Private Housing (Tenancies) (Scotland) Act 2016 commenced on 1 December 2017 and introduced the 'private residential tenancy'.
+Its purpose is to improve security, stability and predictability for tenants and provide safeguards for landlords, lenders and investors.

 The new tenancy will be open-ended and will last until a tenant wishes to leave the let property or a landlord uses one (or more) of 18 grounds for eviction.

 Improvements for landlords include:

 - no more confusing pre-tenancy notices, such as the AT5